 - 1. Connector - 7.
 Remove the bulb by pushing in and turning counterclockwise. - 8.
 Install the new bulb by pushing and turning it clockwise. - 9.
 Properly reinstall the parts in the reverse order of their removal.

-NOTE: When installing right rear side panel, connect the turn signal housing connectors by matching the correct wire color and insert by hand the plastic rivets.
+NOTE: When installing right rear side panel, connect the turn signal housing connectors by matching the correct wire color and install plastic rivets.

 Position Light